S-Byegon/b-portfolio/index.md

 ## About

 ### I am an Engineering student.
-Passionate about creating tech solutions using IoT.
+Passionate about creating tech solutions using IoT